amarth1982/ng4-ts-b6-kchai-wpack2/readme.md

 # Scaffold Angular 4 application

-Inspired by @kentcdodds Using Webpack for Production and My experience with Angular 4, Created an angular 4 scaffold application for easier use.
+Inspired by @kentcdodds __Intro to Production Webpack Course__ and My experience with Angular, Created an angular 4 scaffold application for easier use.

 #### Language(s)
 1. Javascript - for test files and config files